 Untracked files are files that are not under the git version control system.
 You will stumble across such files quite often when working on large-scale projects.
-You can remove them using several methods, including git reset and git checkout.
-However, using the git clean command is the most suitable way to do this.
+You can remove them using several methods, including git reset and checkout.
+However, using the git clean command is the most suitable way.

 $ git clean fatal: clean.requireForce defaults to true and neither -i, -n, nor -f given; refusing to clean

 The above command failed because this is how git is configured in my system.
 You can get around this issue by adding the -n, -i, or -f option.